KRM7/gapp/docs/fitness-functions.md

 ### Chromosome length

-The length of the chromosomes is another thing that has to be considered, and has to be specified for the fitness function.
+The length of the chromosomes is another parameter that has to be considered, and has to be specified for the fitness function.
 Generally, the chromosome length is going to be equal to the number of variables in the problem, but this isn't always true.